 Initiate an “Annual Discount Fee” which is the same value of the previous ANS-NE dues and is provided the same meal discounts.
 This fee is waived for Students and K-12 teachers.

-Establish voting criteria for office elections based on having attended 2 meetings and living or working within the Sections region.
+Establish voting criteria for officer elections based on having attended 2 meetings and living or working within the Sections region.

 Revise the Sections Bylaws/Rules based on the revised Standard Bylaws/Rules prepared by the Local Sections Committee.